Cricket-Ailing Finch fifty helps Australia thrash Ireland at T20 World Cup | Sports-Games

 Cricket-Ailing Finch fifty helps Australia thrash Ireland at T20 World Cup

-After a slow and awkward 31 not out against Sri Lanka in Perth, Finch started tensely with the bat but grew in confidence in partnerships with Mitchell Marsh (28) and Marcus Stoinis (35).
-The stocky opener struggled with his running later in the innings, though, and left the field early with a hamstring strain during Ireland's chase.
+Number six batsman Tim David was also spared fielding duties with hamstring soreness.
+All-rounder Marcus Stoinis was on and off the field despite scoring 35 and taking a wicket during his one over of bowling.

-"A little hammy twinge, I think, so we'll get a scan tomorrow.
-Unfortunately I've had a history of them so we'll see how it goes," said Finch, named man-of-the-match.
-"That doesn't feel too bad at the moment but generally overnight they can stiffen up."
+Finch said he hoped to be fit for Australia's last Super 12 clash against Afghanistan in Adelaide on Friday but the skipper has a history of hamstring problems.
+"That doesn't feel too bad at the moment but generally overnight they can stiffen up," said the stocky opener.

-It put a sour note on a clinical performance by the hosts in front of a crowd laden with fans dressed in Halloween costumes.
-After spin bowling all-rounder Glenn Maxwell took two quick wickets, Starc bowled Curtis Campher and George Dockrell in a thrilling burst of fast bowling as Ireland crashed to 25 for five at the end of the fourth over.
+The fitness concerns soured victory for the hosts in front of a crowd laden with fans in Halloween costumes.
+After a slow and awkward 31 not out in the win over Sri Lanka in Perth, Finch started tensely with the bat but grew in confidence in partnerships with Mitchell Marsh (28) and Stoinis.

+He brought up his fifty with a six during a horror over for Ireland all-rounder Mark Adair, who bowled five wides and conceded 26 runs before finishing with ugly figures of 0-59.
+Ireland's Barry McCarthy had a better night with 3-29 and leapt over the rope for a spectacular catch which denied Stoinis a six and saved Adair four runs when he threw the ball back in before landing.

+Left-armer Starc was not called into action until the fourth over of Ireland's chase but made an immediate impact, bowling Curtis Campher and George Dockrell for ducks in a thrilling burst of pace and swing.
+That reduced Ireland to 25 for five but it was to be the apex for Starc and Australia as Tucker dragged them into a grind that could ultimately prove costly if run-rates are decisive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)